- Kite school

 - Which gear do you need for Kitesurfing?

 - Rider Levels

-The four line kite bar is the most common bar, using a total of 4 lines to power en steer the kite.
+The four-line kite bar is the most common bar, using a total of 4 lines to power and steer the kite.

 Steering lines: 2

 Mostly uses on bow and hybrid kite with a bridle on the power lines.

 The five-line kite bar using a total of 5 lines to power and steer the kite.